 Access – Where is Assam ?

-Assam is a state of Northeast India and Guwahati, the capital of Assam, is connected to major cities in India by flight, train or car and internationaly to Thailand.
+Assam is a State of Northeast India and Guwahati, the capital of Assam, is connected to major cities in India by flight, train or car and internationally to Thailand.

 Some other Assam cities have an airport too : Tezpur, Jorhat, Dibrugarh, Silchar and North Lakhimpur.
-You will find, in Assam, roads in good condition and number of trains to travel between all major cities within the State of Assam – connections are available to travel to neighbouring States too.
+You will find, in Assam, roads in good condition and number of trains to travel between all Assam major cities – connections are available to travel to neighboring States too.
 Guwahati is a central base and a connecting route to the seven sisters of North East India.

-The 4 seasons of Assam are – Summer, monsoon, winter and spring and they each present Assam in different moods.
+The 4 seasons of Assam – Summer, monsoon, winter and spring – each showcases Assam in different moods.
 Its climate is a “tropical monsoon” type with a high level of humidity, especially during monsoons.
 Concerning the temperature, Assam is never extremely cold or hot.

-Winter season starts from the end of October lasting till late February, with a minimum temperature varying between 6 and 8 degrees Celsius.
+Winter season starts from the end of October and lasts till late February, with a minimum temperature varying between 6 and 8 degrees Celsius.
 Nights and early mornings are foggy, with occasional showers.

 Summer commences in end May, accompanied by high humidity and rainfall when the maximum temperature reaches 35 to 38 degrees Celsius.